Special characters like © ® ™ and others often need to be inserted into content.

 Add HTML entities while you work in Text editor mode …

-Note: For even more emoticons, you could install a plugin like WP Emoji One.
-This plugin lets you insert 1,000+ emoticons into your post content …
+If you need more emoticons, you could install a plugin like WP Emoji One.
+WP Emoji One allows you to insert 1,000+ emoticons into your post content …

-Another thing you can insert with the HTML Entities Button plugin are links to recent posts …
+One more thing you can use the HTML Entities Button plugin for is adding links to recent posts …

-After the release of version 4.3, WordPress removed the “Formatting” section from the Writing Settings.
-This plugin does the same thing as unchecking the “convert to smilies” option that used to be available via the settings.
+After the release of version 4.3, WordPress removed the “Formatting” section from its Writing Settings.
+This plugin does the same thing as deselecting the “convert to smilies” option that used to be available via the settings.

-The links below provide useful information about special characters and symbols:
+The links below provide additional resources about HTML characters and symbols:

 Congratulations!
-Now you know how to add HTML characters and symbols to your posts and pages.
+Now you know how to add HTML characters and symbols to your posts.

 "This is an awesome training series.
 I have a pretty good understanding of WordPress already, but this is helping me to move somewhere from intermediate to advanced user!" - Kim Lednum